WPoelman/cmc/notes/idee_research_project.md

 - Werktaken (knowledge gebieden)
 - Online commuicatietools

-## Possible research question
-- Can we measure online knowledge sharing competence with regards to certain online communication tools?
-- To what extend can this measurement assist/give insight into the efficiency of knowledge sharing between employees in a hyrbid office and work-from-home setting?

 ## Operationalization
 - Knowledge sharing: explain work-related tasks/systems
   - Online knowledge sharing: via online communication tools